• Start With the Highest-ROI Steps

 • Triggers: When Invoices Should Fire

 Invoice automation uses software to create, send, remind, and reconcile invoices with minimal manual re-keying.
 Done well, it cuts errors, accelerates payment, and frees teams from spreadsheet triage.
+The SBA recommends automating repetitive financial tasks as businesses scale.
 Done poorly, it spams clients, double-bills, or ships wrong tax lines at scale.

 Key Takeaways